This Healthy Blueberry Banana Bread is an easy 5-ingredient sweet loaf made with no refined sugar, no eggs, or dairy and loaded with blueberries.

 Let the bread cool for about 1-2 hour before slicing.

 Note 1: Pick bananas with black spots on their skin.
 The banana bread will be sweeter and the crumb much moister.
-The recipe works with yellow bananas too if you prefer the bread less sweet.Note 2: Any liquid sweetener works like agave syrup, coconut nectar, or date syrup.
-Don't skip the sweetener or the batter will be too thick and dry.
+The recipe works with yellow bananas, if you prefer the bread less sweet.Note 2: Any liquid sweetener works like agave syrup, coconut nectar, or date syrup.
+Don't skip the sweetener, or the batter will be too thick and dry.
 Note 3: Any oil can be used.
-Low flavor oil works best like melted coconut oil or light avocado oil.Note 4: Two cups of self-rising flour are equivalent to 2 cups of all-purpose flour + 4 teaspoons of baking powder.
-I didn't try gluten-free all-purpose flour in this recipe, and I can't guarantee it works or delivers great results.
-Almond flour or oat flour do not work in this recipe.Storage: Store in an airtight cake box for 4 days in the fridge or freeze.
+Low-flavor oil works best like melted coconut oil or light avocado oil.Note 4: Two cups of self-rising flour are equivalent to 2 cups of all-purpose flour + 3 teaspoons of baking powder.
+For a gluten-free option, use my gluten-free converter, but don’t forget the baking powder.
+Almond flour or oat flour does not work in this recipe.Storage: Store in an airtight cake box for 4 days in the fridge or freeze.
 Thaw the day before at room temperature.